-This policy applies to the approved provider, persons with management or control, nominated supervisor, persons in day-to-day charge, early childhood teachers, educators, staff, students, volunteers, parents/guardians, children, and others attending the programs and activities of services managed by BPA, including during offsite excursions and activities.
+This policy applies to the approved provider, persons with management or control, nominated supervisor, persons in day-to-day charge, early childhood teachers, educators, staff, students, volunteers, families, children, and others attending the programs and activities of BPA Children's Services, including during offsite excursions and activities.

 Asthma management should be viewed as a shared responsibility.
-While BPA recognises its duty of care towards children with asthma during their time at the service, the responsibility for ongoing asthma management rests with the child's family and medical practitioner
+While BPA Children's Services recognises its duty of care towards children with asthma during their time at the service, the responsibility for ongoing asthma management rests with the child's family and registered medical practitioner.

-RESPONSIBILITIES Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Parents/guardians Contractors, volunteers and students R indicates legislation requirement, and l should i not be de eleted Providing all staff with access to the service's Asthma Policy, and ensuring that they are aware of asthma management strategies (refer to Procedures) upon employment at the service R ~ Providing parents/guardians with access of the service's Asthma Policy and Medical Conditions Policy upon enrolment of their child (Regulation 90, 91) R Ensuring that induction procedures for casual and relief staff include information about children attending the service who have been diagnosed with asthma, and the location of their medication and action plans R R Providing approved Emergency Asthma Management (EAM) training (refer to Definitions) to staff as required under the National Regulations 136 R ~ Ensuring at least one staff member with current approved Emergency Asthma Management (EAM) training (refer to Definitions) is on duty at all times R ~ Ensuring that all educators' approved first aid qualifications, anaphylaxis management training and Emergency Asthma Management (EAM) training are current, meet the requirements of the National Law (Section 169(4)) and National Regulations (Regulation 137), and are approved by ACECQA R ¥ Maintaining current approved Emergency Asthma Management (EAM) (refer to Definitions) qualifications R R ~ Ensuring the details of approved Emergency Asthma Management (EAM) training (refer to Definitions) are included on the staff record (refer to Definitions) R ~ Organising asthma management information sessions for parents/guardians of children enrolled at the service, where appropriate R 1 Acting on advice and warnings from the Department's Emergency Management Division associated with a potential thunderstorm asthma R ~ ~ ~ activity, and implement a communication strategy to inform parents/guardians During a potential thunderstorm asthma event, implementing procedures to avoid exposure, such as staying indoors with windows and doors closed R ✓ ~ ~ Identifying children with asthma during the enrolment process and informing staff R ~ Providing parents/guardians with an Asthma Care Plan (refer to Definitions and Attachment 2) to be completed in consultation with, and signed by, a medical practitioner R ~ Providing a copy of their child's Asthma Care Plan to the service and ensuring it has been prepared in consultation with, and signed by, a medical practitioner.
-The Asthma Care Plan should be reviewed and updated at least annually ~ Developing a Risk Minimisation Plan (refer to Definitions and Attachment 3) for every child with asthma, in consultation with parents/guardians R ~ ~ ~ Ensuring all details on their child's enrolment form and medication record (refer to Definitions) are completed prior to commencement at the service ~ Ensuring that all children with asthma have an Asthma Care Plan and Risk Minimisation Plan filed with their enrolment record R ~ ~ Notifying staff, in writing, of any changes to the information on the Asthma Care Plan, enrolment form or medication record ~ Providing an adequate supply of appropriate asthma medication and equipment for their child at all times and ensuring it is appropriately labelled with the child's name ~ Consulting with the parents/guardians of children with asthma in relation to the health and safety of their child, and the supervised management of the child's asthma R ~ ~ Communicating any concerns to parents/guardians if a child's asthma is limiting their ability to participate fully in all activities ✓ ~ ~ Compiling a list of children with asthma and placing it in a secure, but readily accessible, location known to all staff.
-This should include the Asthma Care Plan for each child ✓ V ~ Ensuring that they can identify children displaying the symptoms of an asthma attack and locate their personal medication, Asthma Care Plans and the asthma first aid kit R ~ ~
+RESPONSIBILITIES Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Families Contractors, volunteers and students R indicates legislation requirement, and sho ould not he delete ,q July 110t DC GCICTO Providing all staff with access to the service's Asthma Management Policy, and ensuring that they are aware of asthma management strategies (refer to Procedures) upon employment at the service R √ Providing families with access of the service's Asthma Management Policy and Dealing with Medical Conditions Policy upon enrolment of their child (Regulation 90, 91) R √ Ensuring that induction procedures for casual and relief staff include information about children attending the service who have been diagnosed with asthma, and the location of their medication and action plans R R Providing approved Emergency Asthma Management (EAM) training (refer to Definitions) to staff as required under the National Regulations 136 R V Ensuring at least one staff member with current approved Emergency Asthma Management (EAM) training (refer to Definitions) is always on duty R V Ensuring that all educators approved first aid qualifications, anaphylaxis management training and Emergency Asthma Management (EAM) training are current (within the previous 3 years), meet the requirements of the National Law (Section 169(4)) and National Regulations (Regulation 136, 137), and are approved by ACECQA R V Maintaining current approved Emergency Asthma Management (EAM) (refer to Definitions) qualifications R R √ Ensuring the details of approved Emergency Asthma Management (EAM) training (refer to Definitions) is included on the staff record (refer to Definitions) R √ Organising asthma management information sessions for families of children enrolled at the service, where appropriate R √